-1 2 have all infrastructure and plants in place within three years, but will be allowed an 3 additional two years to achieve full vegetation-cover compliance as set forth in 4 Paragraph 10.
-The implementation deadline set forth in this paragraph is subject to 5 the Force Majeure and Stipulated Penalties provisions set forth in Paragraphs 16 6 and 17.
-The City shall be solely responsible for all CEQA compliance, and to the 7 extent joint documents are prepared under CEQA and NEPA, for CEQA/NEPA 8 compliance, and other lease/permit requirements associated with any Contingency 9 Measure projects.
-10 I. Within 60 days of the date that the APCO orders the City to implement the BACM 11 Contingency Measures, the City shall prepare and submit for the APCO's 12 consideration and written approval, which approval shall not be unreasonably 13 withheld, a Remedial Action Plan (RAP) that specifies the type and location of 14 BACM to be installed and provides for the full and timely completion of those 15 measures.
-The plan shall contain intermediate milestones specifying the 16 completion dates for CEQA/NEPA compliance, construction bid award and 17 control measure compliance.
-18 J. Cultural and biological resource protection and mitigation shall be incorporated to 19 the extent feasible as required by law into the design of Contingency Measure 20 control areas.
-21 PM 10 CONTE ROL MEASURES 22 9.
-BACM M Shallow Flooding 23 А. The "Shallow Flooding" PM{10} control measure will apply water to the surface of 24 those areas of the lake bed where Shallow Flooding is used as a PM{10} control 25 measure.
-Water shall be applied in amounts and by means sufficient to achieve the 26 performance standards set forth in Paragraphs 9.B through 9.G below.
-The dates 27 by which Shallow Flooding areas are to comply with these performance standards 28 may be modified by the Dynamic Water Management provisions set forth in Paragraph 9.F.
+have all infrastructure and plants in place within three years, but will be allowed an additional two years to achieve full vegetation-cover compliance as set forth in Paragraph 10.
+The implementation deadline set forth in this paragraph is subject to the Force Majeure and Stipulated Penalties provisions set forth in Paragraphs 16 and 17.
+The City shall be solely responsible for all CEQA compliance, and to the extent joint documents are prepared under CEQA and NEPA, for CEQA/NEPA compliance, and other lease/permit requirements associated with any Contingency Measure projects.

+- I. Within 60 days of the date that the APCO orders the City to implement the BACM Contingency Measures, the City shall prepare and submit for the APCO's consideration and written approval, which approval shall not be unreasonably withheld, a Remedial Action Plan (RAP) that specifies the type and location of BACM to be installed and provides for the full and timely completion of those measures.
+The plan shall contain intermediate milestones specifying the completion dates for CEQA/NEPA compliance, construction bid award and control measure compliance. - J. Cultural and biological resource protection and mitigation shall be incorporated to the extent feasible as required by law into the design of Contingency Measure control areas.

-1 2 В. For all Shallow Flooding areas except those within the 2006 DCA as referenced in 3 Paragraph 1.B: 4 i.
-At least 75 percent of each square mile designated as BACM Shallow 5 Flooding areas shall continuously consist of standing water or surface- 6 saturated soil, substantially evenly distributed for the period commencing 7 on October 16 of each year, and ending on May 15 of the next year.
-For 8 these Shallow Flood dust control areas, 75 percent of each entire 9 contiguous area shall consist of substantially evenly distributed standing 10 water or surface-saturated soil.
-11 ii.
-Beginning May 16 and through May 31 of every year, Shallow Flooding 12 areal wetness cover may be reduced to a minimum of 70 percent.
-13 iii.
-Beginning June 1 and through June 15 of every year, Shallow Flooding 14 areal wetness cover may be reduced to a minimum of 65 percent.
-15 iv.
-Beginning June 16 and through June 30 of every year, Shallow Flooding 16 areal wetness cover may be reduced to a minimum of 60 percent.
-17 v.
-If for any Shallow Flooding area, the percent of areal wetness cover in the 18 periods specified in Paragraphs 9.B.ii, iii, and iv, above, is below the 19 minimum percentages specified for each BACM Shallow Flood area based 20 on satellite imagery, and there were no monitored or modeled exceedances 21 of the NAAQS at or above elevation 3,600 feet above mean sea level 22 (Regulatory Shoreline), that area will be deemed to be in compliance, if the 23 City demonstrates in writing and the APCO reasonably determines in 24 writing that maximum water delivery flows were maintained throughout 25 the applicable period.
-26 C. For Shallow Flooding areas within the 12.7 square-mile 2006 DCA referenced in 27 in Paragraph 1.B: 28 i.
+- В. For all Shallow Flooding areas except those within the 2006 DCA as referenced in Paragraph 1.B: - At least 75 percent of each square mile designated as BACM Shallow Flooding areas shall continuously consist of standing water or surfacesaturated soil, substantially evenly distributed for the period commencing on October 16 of each year, and ending on May 15 of the next year.
+For these Shallow Flood dust control areas, 75 percent of each entire contiguous area shall consist of substantially evenly distributed standing water or surface-saturated soil. - ii.
+Beginning May 16 and through May 31 of every year, Shallow Flooding areal wetness cover may be reduced to a minimum of 70 percent. - iii.
+Beginning June 1 and through June 15 of every year, Shallow Flooding areal wetness cover may be reduced to a minimum of 65 percent. - Beginning June 16 and through June 30 of every year, Shallow Flooding iv. areal wetness cover may be reduced to a minimum of 60 percent. - If for any Shallow Flooding area, the percent of areal wetness cover in the v. periods specified in Paragraphs 9.B.ii, iii, and iv, above, is below the minimum percentages specified for each BACM Shallow Flood area based on satellite imagery, and there were no monitored or modeled exceedances of the NAAQS at or above elevation 3,600 feet above mean sea level (Regulatory Shoreline), that area will be deemed to be in compliance, if the City demonstrates in writing and the APCO reasonably determines in writing that maximum water delivery flows were maintained throughout the applicable period. - C. For Shallow Flooding areas within the 12.7 square-mile 2006 DCA referenced in in Paragraph 1.B: - i.
 The percentage of each area that must have substantially evenly distributed standing water or surface-saturated soil shall be based on the Shallow